nevillelyh/beats/PLAN.md

 ## Goal

-Build a one-page, mobile-friendly web app (iOS-inspired UI) for tracking lick progress over time, with local SQLite storage, no auth, typed code, minimal dependencies, no ORM, and a simple test harness.
+Build a mobile-friendly web app (iOS-inspired UI) for tracking lick progress over time, with local SQLite storage, no auth, typed code, minimal dependencies, no ORM, and a simple test harness.

 ## Locked Product Decisions